Julius-Scriba/Distributed-Diagnostic-Update-Framework/frontend/README.md

 `Authorization` header.
 If a request fails with `401 Unauthorized`, the token is removed and you are redirected back to the login page.
 Network outages trigger a red banner saying "Verbindung zum Backend unterbrochen." at the top of the dashboard.
+The login form lets you toggle the API key visibility while typing.
 Use the **Logout** button in the header to clear the token manually.

 ## Project Structure